spyoungtech/FreeSimpleGUI/docs/index.md

 * Create windows that look and operate _identically_ to those created directly with tkinter, Qt, WxPython, and Remi.
 * Requires 1/2 to 1/10th the amount of code as underlying frameworks.
-* One afternoon is all that is required to learn the PySimpleGUI package _and_ write your first custom GUI.
+* One afternoon is all that is required to learn the FreeSimpleGUI package _and_ write your first custom GUI.
 * Students can begin using within their first week of Python education.
 * No callback functions.
 You do not need to write the word `class` _anywhere_ in your code.
 * Access to nearly every underlying GUI Framework's Widgets.